 You can enrich your homepage with a block that would feature the latest news or blog posts, even if you have separate pages for news and a blog.
 This would let Googlebot find your new pages much quicker.
 This recommendation may seem quite obvious, still, many website owners keep neglecting it, which results in poor indexing and low positions.

-In terms of crawling, backlinks work the same.
+In terms of crawling, backlinks work the same — Google will find your page faster if it is linked to from some credible and popular external page.
 So if you add a new page, don’t forget about external promotion.
 You can try guest posting, launch an ad campaign, or try any other means you prefer to make Googlebot see the URL of your new page.

-Click depth shows how far a page is from the homepage.
+Click depth shows how far a page is from the homepage, thus stating how many “steps” Googlebot will need to reach a page.
 Ideally, any page of a website should be reached within 3 clicks.
 Bigger click depth slows crawling down, and hardly benefits user experience.

 You can use WebSite Auditor to check if your website has any issues related to click depth.
 Launch the tool, and go to Site Structure > Pages, and pay attention to the Click depth column.

 If you see that some important pages are too far from the homepage, reconsider the arrangement of your website’s structure.
-A good structure should be simple and scalable, so you could add as many new pages as you need without negatively affecting the simplicity.
+A good structure should be simple and scalable, so you could add as many new pages as you need without negatively affecting the click depth and preventing the Google crawler from successfully reaching the pages.

 A sitemap is a document that contains the full list of pages you want to be in Google.
 You can submit a sitemap of your website to Google via Google Search Console (Index > Sitemaps) to let Googlebot know what pages to visit and crawl.
 A sitemap also tells Google if there are any updates on your pages.